 and the burning of fossil fuels needed energy use increased 3% from approximately 135 million kilowatt-hours to to 131 kilowatt-hour used in production for every euro of total product sales in For 2016, the Group reported no fires retons.
-The CO2 Emissions Intensity was also reduced by 5% to 39 metric tons of CO2/1M€ of total product sales in 2016 from 41 metric tons of CO2/1M€ of total berg Automotive and the communities where it operates.
+The CO, Emissions Intensity was also reduced by 5% to 39 metric tons of CO3/1M€ of total product sales in 2016 from 41 metric tons of CO2/1M€ of total

+Objectives and plans for improved HSE the leading external benchmark, USDOL Pollution control is important to Kongsberg Automotive and the communities where it operates.
 In 2016, the Group's aim was to reduce by 1.5% the yearly amount of waste sent to landfills and the toxicity of waste requiring special treatment or disposal.
 All units sought opportunities to reuse and recycle.
 In addition, 11 manufacturing locations were landfill free in 2016.
 As a result, the Group decreased its absolute waste by 8% to 1.37 Absences due to personal illnesses were Energy consumption data for electricity million kilograms in 2016 from 1.49 million kilograms in 2015.
-Kongsberg Automotive's Waste Index, reported in 2016 as 4% from 1.35 kg/1000€ in 2015.
+Kongsberg Automotive's Waste Index, reported in 2016 as the sick leave average was approximately ed.
+The target for 2016 was to decrease 1.29 kilogram/1000€ was also reduced by 4% from 1.35 kg/1000€ in 2015.